cagehao/URL_shortener_API/README.md

 (3)update the original url base using the shortened url Using PATCH to localhost/update with with set body form-data:
- + KEY: short_url     VALUE: https://foo.bar/3a0005(the url you want to update its original url)
+ + KEY: short_url     VALUE: https://foo.bar/3a0005 (the url you want to update its original url)
- + KEY: original_url  VALUE: https://google1.com232(the updated original url)
+ + KEY: original_url  VALUE: https://google1.com232 (the updated original url)

 (4)backup and delete the url data using the shortened url Using PATCH to <the address>/update with with set body form-data:
-  + KEY: short_url     VALUE: https://foo.bar/3a0005(the url you want to delete)
+  + KEY: short_url     VALUE: https://foo.bar/3a0005 (the url you want to delete)